 American Athlete Spotlight

-2022 Winter Olympics Odds and Favorites
+2022 Summer Olympics Odds and Favorites

 There are different odds for each individual event, but some nations are considered to do better on a whole than others.
 The top favorited nations to pull in the most medals are:

-2018 Winter Olympic betting odds are updated daily with more fixtures and lines.
+2020 Summer Olympic betting odds are updated daily with more fixtures and lines.
 You can track the schedule of events to see which are coming up so you can plan your wagers accordingly.

-2022 Winter Olympics FAQs
+2020 Summer Olympics FAQs

 What Country Has Won The Most Summer Olympic Goold Medals?